Gang violence leaves 11 dead in Mexican border city - NewsBreak

 Mejía said four employees of MegaRadio who were broadcasting a live promotional event outside a business were killed in the shooting.

-Targeting civilians is not unheard of.
+Targeting civilians, however, is not unheard of.
 In June of last year, a rival faction of the Gulf cartel entered the border city of Reynosa and killed 14 people the governor identified as “innocent citizens.”
 The military responded and killed four suspected gunmen.

 Ciudad Juarez has long had a reputation for violence.
 Gangs like those involved in the riot often serve as proxies and street-level enforcers for Mexico's powerful drug cartels who aggressively exert control over the border crossing routes they need to move their product to the United States.